Randommmj/familys_ai_site/README.md

 # familys_ai_site

-A replica of the familys9.godaddysites.com website built with Next.js and Tailwind CSS.
+A website for FAMILyS that shape the world with respect to legacy and coolaberation worldwidely.

 ## Introduction

-This project is a replica of the familys9.godaddysites.com website.
+This project helps people understand who we are and connect us better.
 It is built using modern web technologies and can be deployed on Vercel.

 ## Features